Restoration Recovery outpatient addiction treatment logo

 Vivitrol for Alcohol Addiction

-Once-monthly naltrexone injection to reduce alcohol cravings — prescribed and administered at four outpatient clinics across Tennessee and Georgia.
+Once-monthly naltrexone injection to reduce alcohol cravings — prescribed and administered at our four CARF-accredited outpatient clinics across Tennessee and Georgia.

 What Is Vivitrol?